anjulo/tsh/README.md

 Tux Shell (tsh) is a simplistic shell that allows users to execute commands in a Unix-like environment.
 It provides a basic command-line interface where users can enter commands to interact with the operating system.

+The intial version of this shell was created as part of the Operating Systems course(CS 5600) at the Northeastern University.
+It was developed by [Bereket Yisehak](https://github.com/anjulo).
+It is still under development and more features will be added in the future.

 ## Features

 - Basic command-line interface